 Granted, this is easier to figure out with purebred puppies than mixed breeds.
 But if you have a good idea of how much your dog should weigh, feel free to go this route.

-You’ll need to weigh your dog at home.
-If your large breed puppy is too big to be safely picked up at home, swing by Petco or Petsmart.
-They often have scales in the store you can use.
+You’ll need to keep track of your dog’s weight as they grow and readjust as needed.
+If your large breed puppy is too big to be safely picked up at home, swing by Petco or PetSmart.
+They may have scales in the store you can use.

 Here’s the part you need to pay attention to: